PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

   - Only H1 moves [`WHEN <https://asl-lex.org/visualization/?sign=when>`_]
   - Only H2 moves [this version of `SUPPORT <https://www.handspeak.com/word/search/index.php?id=2124>`_]

 c) "Both hands move" should be selected if both hands are involved in perceptual shape and/or joint-specific movement.
 If selected, further specification is needed below regarding the movement relations between the two hands.

+Movement direction relation and movement timing relation are specified only for signs where H1 and H2 ‘move similarly.’
+Movement direction relation is relevant only for signs with a perceptual shape component to their movement.

+The classification of examples is dependent on whether the horizontal axis is treated absolutely (right / left and clockwise / counterclockwise) or relatively (ipsilateral / contralateral) – the examples below assume a relative horizontal axis; see the :ref:`global_settings` for more information.

   - **Movement direction relation:**
+      - "H1 and H2 have the same direction of movement" should be selected if the two hands move in either the same absolute direction (right / left and clockwise / counterclockwise) or relative direction (ipsilateral / contralateral).
+The choices for direction parameters can be set in :ref:`global_settings`.
+If the user has chosen absolute directions, this option could be selected for signs where both hands move rightward and leftward [`WINDSHIELD WIPERS <https://www.handspeak.com/word/search/index.php?id=3918>`_] or both hands are moving clockwise [ ].*  If the user has selected relative directions, this option could be selected

+      *choices for definitions of clockwise / counterclockwise can be specified in :ref:`global_settings`.

-      - H1 and H2 have the same direction of movement. [e.g., WHEELCHAIR, BICYCLE, EXPERIMENT, CLOUD_1, CRUCIFY, HANDS, FOLD, FREE]
+      [e.g., WHEELCHAIR, BICYCLE, EXPERIMENT, CLOUD_1, CRUCIFY, HANDS, FOLD, FREE]

-      - H1 and H2 have different directions of movement. [e.g., SOCIAL, DECORATE_2, PHOTOGRAPHY, WINDSHIELD WIPERS, COMMUNICATION]
+      - "H1 and H2 have different directions of movement" should be selected if the two hands move in different directions.

+      [e.g., SOCIAL, DECORATE_2, PHOTOGRAPHY, WINDSHIELD WIPERS, COMMUNICATION]

       - Not relevant [e.g., BOWTIE, MANY, STICKY, CLAUSE, PAIN, CORN_3, COMPARE]

   - **Movement timing relation:**